Skip to main content

 2. The token balance is multiplied by the current midprice to determine position value

-What This Means for Investors
+What This Means for Anyone Using the Data

 • No hidden leverage.
 The actual on-chain balances determine position value, not a theoretical model or internal estimate.